facebookresearch/hydra/website/docs/tutorial/30_config_groups.md

 `config_path` can specify your config file as in the [previous command line example](simple_cli/), or the root directory for your configuration files.
 If a config file is specified, it's directory is the root directory.

+Strict mode is disabled by default if `config_path` points to a directory, unlike [the previous example](config_file/) where a configuration file was specified directly.

 The directory structure of our application now looks like:
 ```text